Registration Deadline is October 26 - REGISTER

 Miami Law’s highly acclaimed Litigation Skills Program invites students to engage in rigorous, hands-on training providing them with the practical skills necessary for competent professional legal service.
 Taught by a faculty of experienced trial lawyers and judges, 60 percent of second and third year law students enroll in this six-credit course.
 Students who do particularly well are given awards and scholarships.

-Litigation Skills I Course
+Litigation Skills I More Information

 The Litigation Skills I course is comprised of weekly lectures supplemented by pretrial and trial workshops that each meet once a week.
 Students enrolled learn how to litigate a case from start to finish by developing a full range of both pretrial and trial practice skills such as: Client interviewing, pleading, deposition and discovery, investigation, arguing motions and negotiation.
 Students also receive instruction in trial advocacy skills including: jury selection, opening statements, direct and cross examination, objections, exhibits, trial technology and closing argument.

 The course culminates in a highly anticipated Final Trial where students bring together the skills they have acquired throughout the semester and conduct a mock trial.
 Students receive candid critique and feedback from the practitioners who have worked with them throughout the semester.

 Litigation Skills I is open to all second and third year law students who have successfully completed Evidence.Final grades are determined based on student participation and performance in classroom simulations, as well as performance in a mid-semester bench trial and the final trial.

 Lit Skills II

 This course enrolls about 45 students each year, and provides learning by doing instruction in advanced litigation matters such as:

 - Jury Selection